 The AQD states that automatic measurements of benzene should be compliant with European Standard EN14662-3:2005 - Part 3: Automated pumped sampling with in-situ gas chromatography which is determined as the Ambient Air Quality Standard method for the measurements of benzene concentrations.
 This Standard is for the determination of benzene in ambient air for the purpose of comparing measurement results with annual mean limit values.
-It describes guidelines for measurements with automated gas chromatographs, between 0 and 50 μg m-3.
-Measurements undertaken by the Automatic Hydrocarbon Network are carried out in accordance with this Standard.
+It describes guidelines for measurements undertaken by the Automatic Hydrocarbon Network are carried out in accordance with this Standard.